 You don’t have to be a prodigy to begin an early foray into your area of interest.
 At least that’s what we can say about getting an early start on your business aspirations.
 Heavily overshowed by its celebrity older sibling, the MBA or the other Master’s degrees in the field, the undergraduate business degree still manages to do quite well for itself.

-According to a salary survey by the National Association of Colleges and Employers (NACE), conducted in 2015, the median starting salary of a Bachelor’s graduate in the field of Business, Management, Marketing, and Related Support Services, is $50,000.
+According to a salary survey (source) by the National Association of Colleges and Employers (NACE), conducted in 2020, the median starting salary of a Bachelor’s graduate in the field of Business, Management, Marketing, and Related Support Services, is $58,000.

 This is among the top undergraduate salaries along with other disciplines such as Mathematics, Statistics, Computer Sciences, and Engineering.
 Mid-career salaries for individuals with an undergraduate business degree can be upwards of $70,000.
 Read MBA Starting Salaries and MBA Mid-Career Salaries.